 There's a catch, however.
 Occasionally a crack appears in the ground.
 When this crack appears, the attack is flipped; whoever doesn't get hit by the spider legs will take 90%HP damage instead.

 The spider legs come in 5 sets of 3; each set is either all reversed, or all regular attacks.
 Again, no one may die during the test in order for the test to pass.
 It's also possible for party members to die to other stray projectiles as soon as the test starts and fail the test (when Melang's message appears), which counts as failing too.
-Party members may die before the test starts to bypass most of the test, but again, at least half of the party must be alive when the test starts in order for it to pass.
+Party members may die before the test starts to bypass most of the test, but again, at least half of the party must be alive when the test ends in order for it to pass.

 When there is no crack in the ground, hugging the left wall is completely safe.
 I do mean hug it as if you have hypothermia; a single step away is enough for you to get hit in some patterns.